microsoft/playwright/docs-src/api-body.md

   - %%-wait-for-timeout-%%
 - returns: <[Promise]<[Object]>> Promise which resolves to the event data value.

 Waits for event to fire and passes its value into the predicate function.
 Resolves when the predicate returns truthy value.
 Will throw an error if the page is closed before the event is fired.

 #### page.waitForFunction(pageFunction[, arg, options])
 - `pageFunction` <[function]|[string]> Function to be evaluated in browser context
 - `arg` <[EvaluationArgument]> Optional argument to pass to `pageFunction`
-- `options` <[Object]> Optional waiting parameters
+- `options` <[Object]>
   - `polling` <[number]|"raf"> If `polling` is `'raf'`, then `pageFunction` is constantly executed in `requestAnimationFrame` callback.
 If `polling` is a number, then it is treated as an interval in milliseconds at which the function would be executed.
 Defaults to `raf`.
   - %%-wait-for-timeout-%%
 - returns: <[Promise]<[JSHandle]>> Promise which resolves when the `pageFunction` returns a truthy value.
 It resolves to a JSHandle of the truthy value.

 The `waitForFunction` can be used to observe viewport size change:

 ```js
 const { webkit } = require('playwright');  // Or 'chromium' or 'firefox'.